Quality of Life

 Recognizes the vital role of transportation in business and commerce.
-Not just at the intra-state and inter-state level, but also how transportation can help inter-city and intra-city economies.
+Not just at the intra-state and inter-state levels, but also how transportation can help inter-city and intra-city economies.

-In the 2018 legislative session, lawmakers passed a comprehensive transportation bill that addressed funding mechanisms and transportation oversight to continue integrated, long-term planning.
+In the 2018 legislative session, with the recommendation of the Transportation Governance and Funding Task Force, lawmakers passed a comprehensive transportation bill that addressed funding mechanisms and transportation oversight to continue integrated, long-term planning.
 SB 136 directed the Utah Department of Transportation (UDOT) to develop statewide strategic initiatives across all modes of transportation.

 The Utah Department of Transportation asked the governor to help convene a stakeholder committee from governmental agencies, transportation partners and related stakeholders for input and discussion.
 This committee helped define the statewide transportation vision as a Pathway to Quality of Life.